ricsxn/unlocker/README.md

 ./genkey.py
 ```

 This operation will produce a private key file named `secret.key` used by the application to decrypy the encoded password while the service operates.
+This file should have user only read permissions.

 Now it is possible to generate and test the encrypted password value, opening again the `genkey.py` and applying the following changes: